 We do not have any material off-balance sheet arrangements, including guarantees of third-party obligations.
 Guarantees are contracts or indemnification agreements that contingently require us to make a guaranteed payment or perform an obligation to a third-party based on certain trigger events.
-At December 31, 2021, we had not recorded any contingent liabilities in our Consolidated Statements of Financial Position related to any guarantees.
-See Note 5 - Variable Interest Entities to our condensed consolidated financial statements for more information on our investment commitments for unconsolidated VIE's.
+At December 31, 2022, we had not recorded any contingent liabilities in our Consolidated Statements of Financial Position related to any guarantees.
+See Note 5 - Variable Interest Entities to our consolidated financial statements for more information on our investment commitments for unconsolidated variable interest entities ("VIE's").